45th Panzer Brigade: Deployment

 The brigade is expected to comprise 4800 soldiers and 200 civilian staff.
 Further, a third of the German soldiers are expected to bring their families to Lithuania, requiring not only military infrastructure, but also civilian facilities such as German-language kindergartens and schools.

 The bulk of the brigade will be stationed in Rūdninkai Training Area, a densely forested military facility.
 It currently sees major construction to prepare for the arrival of the German brigade.
 Lithuanian officials estimate the Rūdninkai base alone to cost over €1 billion (roughly $1.1 billion).
 Facilities will include accommodation as well as dedicated storage, maintenance, and firing ranges for main battle tanks.

 There were reports on financial disagreements about the cost splitting between the Lithuanian and German governments.
 Whereas the German side expected Lithuania to provide all infrastructure associated with accommodating the German soldiers, Lithuania appeared unwilling to pay for the establishment of schools and kindergartens, or for parts of the accommodation, citing higher expected standards and hence costs compared to common conditions locally.

 The deployment is also expected to put a significant strain on the German defense budget.
 Its officials estimate the cost to their taxpayers to range between €6 billion to €9 billion, with annual operating costs of the base being €800 million.
 One-time expenses include equipment acquisitions for the new brigade, such as main battle tanks of the type Leopard 2A8.

-As of May 2025, around 400 troops were already deployed to Lithuania as part of the brigade.
-This number is expected to rise to 500 by the end of 2025, with the initial focus on command structure development, in-theatre training, and force integration.
-In February 2026, the existing NATO Enhanced Forward Presence (eFP) battlegroup—led by Germany—will be structurally integrated into the brigade.
-The combined force will then reach around 1,800 troops, growing to approximately 2,000 German personnel by mid-2026.
+In May 2025, around 400 troops were deployed to Lithuania as part of the brigade, a number that rose to 500 by the end of 2025, with the initial focus on command structure development, in-theatre training, and force integration.
+In February 2026, the existing NATO Enhanced Forward Presence (eFP) battlegroup (led by Germany) was integrated into the brigade, thus raising the brigade's headcount to around 1,800 troops, with the aim of reaching 2,000 German personnel by mid-2026.